Universal recovery maps and approximate sufficiency of quantum relative entropy: Proof of Theorem

-Our proof of \eqref{eq_explcitMainResStrong} is similar to the approach taken in \cite{Wilde15}.
+In this step we assume that the Hilbert spaces $A$ and $B$ are finite-dimensional.
+Our proof of \eqref{eq_explcitMainRes} is similar to the approach taken in \cite{Wilde15}.
 There are two main ingredients: a R\'enyi generalization of a relative entropy difference \cite{SBW14} and Hirschman's improvement of the Hadamard three-line theorem \cite{H52}.
-We begin by recalling these two ingredients and then proceed to a proof of \eqref{eq_explcitMainResStrong}.
+We begin by recalling these two ingredients and then proceed to a proof of \eqref{eq_explcitMainRes}.